 In the words of head teachers Howard West (Secondary) and David Shirley (Primary), AISHK is:

 “A source of pride for the Australian community in showcasing the best of Australian education.”

-AISHK offers HSC courses in the English, maths, science, technology, creative arts, personal development, health and PE, human society and its environment (HSIE), and languages.
-Students opting to study the IBDP can take subjects in subject languages, maths, science, individuals and societies, and the arts.
+AISHK offers HSC courses in English, maths, science, technology, creative arts, personal development, health and PE, human society and its environment (HSIE), and languages.
+Students opting to study the IBDP take languages, maths, science, individuals and societies, and the arts.

 A positive education

 AISHK has followed a global trend for introducing Positive Education to the classroom.
 This learning model combines the science of positive psychology with traditional teaching methods, and aspires to make children more resilient, creative, productive, successful, and healthy by focusing on the ‘whole’ person.

 “The Positive Education programme complements the school’s rigorous academic focus and enables students to develop personality and character, celebrate excellence, develop confidence, and maintain genuine and meaningful friendships.”

 In short, the school would appear to be focusing as much on student wellbeing as on exam results.
 But does this make AISHK a happier and more successful school than others in Hong Kong?

 Well, it’s certainly tackling student happiness head-on with counselling, career guidance, wellbeing classes, peer support and buddy programmes, cyber safety awareness, and assertive and resilience behaviour programs.
 Its house system – named after native Australian flora – helps to give students a sense of belonging.
 And its substantial extra-curricular activities programme covers the arts, academia, and sport to keep students motivated after the school bell rings.
 A new head of school, Mark Hemphill, joined AISHK in January 2018.
 With his experience of developing the Positive Education programme at Knox Grammar Preparatory School in Sydney, we can expect to see more of the same at AISHK.